CSRavasio/oflibpytorch/docs/documentation.rst

 Using the Flow Class
 ~~~~~~~~~~~~~~~~~~~~
 This section documents the custom flow class and all its class methods.
 It is the recommended way of using
-``oflibpytorch`` and makes the full range of functionality available to the user.
+:mod:`oflibpytorch` and makes the full range of functionality available to the user.

 Flow Constructors and Operators
 -------------------------------